amirziai/forecasting-ml/Proposal.md

 ### Abstract
 (Longer, more detailed description of your presentation to help the program committee understand what you will cover.
 If your proposal is chosen, this is the description that will appear on the website.
 Note that our copywriters may edit it for consistency and O'Reilly voice.)
 ```
 Using a supervised machine learning framework allows data scientist to use a rich variety of featurization and modeling techniques and libraries.
 We'll dive into feature engineering methods such as lag variables, window-based aggregations, and moments that are extracted from continuous, categorical, and textual variables.
 We'll then explore linear learners, tree algorithms, and deep learning using scikit-learn, Vowpal Wabbit, H2O, and Tensorflow.
-Finally we'll look go over strategies for deploying these models into production.
+Finally we'll go over strategies for deploying these forecasting models into production.

 - An overview of univariate forecasting techniques (e.g. SARIMA)
 - Re-framing forecasting as supervised machine learning
-- Window-based featurization for continuous and categorical variables
+- Featurization for continuous, categorical, and textual time series
-- Implementation in a number of machine learning libraries, including scikit-learn, keras, vowpal wabbit and H2O
+- Implementation in a number of machine learning libraries including scikit-learn, Keras, Vowpal Wabbit and H2O
 ```

 ### Audience level